 Major Hindu Communities

-Among the Hindus of Mirpur, the Jat, formed a significant elements, with the Nagyal and Smotra forming the two larger clans.
+Among the Hindus of Mirpur, the Jat, formed a significant elements, with the larger clans being the Aasar, Aassle, Bhatti, Bhangre, Chahal, Gill, Dhoor, Jhal, Kjaal, Nagyals, Nathyal, Ranyal, Pajhaal, Smotra, Thathaal, and Tohre.
 The Rajputs, mainly Bhao, Charak, Chib and Minhas formed an important element in Bhimber.
 Three interesting communities that were only found in the region were the Basith, Mahajan and Muhial.
 The Basith claimed a Rajput status, were generally cultivators and outside Mirpur were only found in Poonch.
 After the 1948 War, the Basith community was made refugees.
 The Mahajan or Pahari Mahajan were found in the all the towns such as Koti, Mirpur and Nawshera, and were largely traders.
 The Mahajan of Mirpur town were a particularly wealthy community.
 The Muhial Brahmans were the landowners and soldiers of the Pothohar region, and a substantial section found in the Mirpur region.
-In addition, the district was home to two large Dalit communities, the Megh (weavers) and Chammars.
+In addition, the district was home to two large Dalit communities, the Megh (weavers) and Chamars.

 Major Sikh Communities